-We can see that the integrated $H\beta$ profiles of both images show one main component with a broad blue wing; thus, the full profile requires a second Gaussian to be well fitted.
-The width of the Gaussian components for both images is 1.7 ± 0.7 Å, which gives a velocity dispersion of 104 ± 42 $\mathrm{km} \mathrm{s}^{-1}$.
-The velocity offset between the two fitted Gaussian components which are shown by the red dashed curves is 278 ± 63.5 km s-1 for the A3 image and 191 ± 63 km s-1 for the A2 image which are consistent within the errors.
-We can clearly see this blue-shifted component in both images in Figure 5 and Figure 6.
+fitted (see residuals in the bottom panels if we fit one Gaussian to the profiles).
+H β is a weaker line compared to H α line used basically in the literature to derive the broad and narrow components of the line profiles (e.g., Newman et al. 2012a,b).
+Given our low signal-to-noise (SN) data, a unique broad fit with a physical meaning can not be found considering the fact that residual from sky lines might create broad line widths.
+For this reason we fit two Gaussian components with the same width to the H β line profile and not a broad and a narrow component.
+We carry out these fits to the $H\beta$ profiles using the MPFIT package in IDL3.
+During the fitting, we require the lines to have the same velocity widths.
+These Gaussian components are shown by red dashed lines in the left (A2) and middle panel (A3) of Fig. 3.
+The width of the Gaussian components for both images is 1.7 ± 0.7 A, which gives a velocity dispersion of $104 \pm 42 \text{ km s}^{-1}$.
+The velocity offset between the two fitted Gaussian components which are shown by the red dashed curves is $278 \pm 63.5 \text{ km s}^{-1}$ for the A3 image and $191 \pm 63 \text{ km s}^{-1}$ for the A2 image which are consistent within the errors.
+We can clearly see this blue-shifted component in both images in Fig. 5 and Fig. 6.
 DZ11 fitted two individual Gaussians to the main component of the galaxy and concluded that these fits are related to the two components (main and clump) with velocity offset of $\sim 61 \pm 8 \text{ km s}^{-1}$.
-Since we have resolved the clump using our IFU data and did not include it when integrating the $H\beta$ profile in Figure 3, the spectra of the A2 and A3 images plotted in Figure 3 do not contain any contribution from the clump.
-To illustrate the $H\beta$ profile of the clump, we add the spectra of the two images of the clump and show the total profile with an orange line in both panels in Figure 3.
-We measure a velocity offset of 126 ± 42 km s-1 between the clump and the main component of the galaxy.
-The second component seen for both images (the left Gaussian fits in Figure 3) is coming from the part of the arc that was not covered by the slit used by DZ11.
-From the lens modeling described in Section 5, we know that the spatially separated blue-shifted component in the A2 image is coming from the north-east part of the galaxy (see Figure 13).
-However, we see from Figure 6 that this blue-shifted component of the A3 image is not separated spatially from the main component of the galaxy.
+Since we have resolved the clump using our IFU data and did not include it when integrating the H β profile in Fig. 3, the spectra of the A2 and A3 images plotted in Fig. 3 do not contain any contribution from the clump.
+To illustrate the H β profile of the clump, we add the spectra of the two images of the clump and show the total profile with an orange line in three panels in Figure 3.
+We measure a velocity offset of $126\pm42~{\rm km~s}^{-1}$ between the clump and the main component of the galaxy.
+The second component seen for both images (the left Gaussian fits in Fig. 3) is coming from the part of the arc that was not covered by the slit used by DZ11.
+From the lens modelling described in Section 5, we know that the spatially separated blue-shifted component in the A2 image is coming from the north-east part of the galaxy (see Fig. 13).
+However, we see from Fig. 6 that this blue-shifted component of the A3 image is not separated spatially from the main component of the galaxy.
 The difference between the two images might be due to the fact that the data have insufficient spatial resolution to resolve the components in the A3 image.